Diocese of Des Moines

-Currently, William Joensen is bishop of the Diocese of Des Moines.
+As of 2024, William Joensen is bishop of the Diocese of Des Moines.

 History

 1830 to 1900

 Like other American dioceses, the area that makes up the present diocese was under the jurisdiction of a number of prelates.
 Most of these were purely academic because of no actual Catholic presence in the area.
-The first Catholic missionaries arrived in the Iowa area during the early 1830's.
-They were under the jurisdiction of the Bishop of Saint Louis, Joseph Rosati.
+The first Catholic missionaries arrived in the Iowa area during the early 1830s.
+They were under the jurisdiction of the bishop of Saint Louis, Joseph Rosati.

 In 1838, Pope Gregory XVI erected the new Diocese of Dubuque.
 This diocese initially included all of Iowa as well as a large part of the western United States.
+By 1850, the diocese only included the state of Iowa.
+The first mass in what would become the city of Des Moines was celebrated in a log hut in 1851 at Fort Des Moines by Father Alexander Hattenberger, a priest from Ottumwa, Iowa.
+In 1856, the first St. Ambrose Church was built in Des Moines.

-By 1850. the diocese only included the state of Iowa.
-In the late 19th century, Bishop John Hennessey of Dubuque petitioned the Vatican to create a separate diocese for southern Iowa.
+In the late 19th century, Bishop John Hennessy of Dubuque petitioned the Vatican to create a separate diocese for southern Iowa.
 While he envisioned Des Moines as the see city for this new diocese, in 1881 the Vatican instead erected the Diocese of Davenport, including the Des Moines area.

+In 1899, the doctors of Dubuque founded the Mercy Des Moines School of Nursing in Des Moines.
+It is today the Mercy College of Health Sciences.

 1900 to 1967

 On August 12, 1911, Pope Pius X erected the new Diocese of Des Moines with territory from the Diocese of Davenport.
 Saint Ambrose Parish church became the cathedral for the new diocese.
 The pope in 1912 appointed Reverend Austin Dowling of the Diocese of Providence as the first bishop of Des Moines.
 In 1918, Dowling founded Des Moines Catholic College.
 A year later, Pope Benedict XV named Dowling as archbishop of the Archdiocese of St. Paul.

 To replace Dowling in Des Moines, Benedict XV named Reverend Thomas Drumm in 1919.
 Drumm died in 1933.
-In 1934, Reverend Gerald Bergan of the Diocese of Peoria was appointed the third bishop of Des Moines by Pope Pius XI.
+In 1934, Gerald Bergan of the Diocese of Peoria was appointed the third bishop of Des Moines by Pope Pius XI.
 He established a diocesan newspaper called The Messenger.
 Pope Pius XII named Bergan as archbishop of the Archdiocese of Omaha in 1948.
 Bergan's replacement in Des Moines was Reverend Edward Daly, named by the pope that same year.
 Daly died in 1964.

 Auxiliary Bishop George Biskup of the Archdiocese of Dubuque was named by Pope Paul VI as the fifth bishop of Des Moines in 1965.
 In 1966, he purchased 55 acre from the Des Moines Golf and Country Club in West Des Moines to construct Dowling Catholic High School.
 He also started to implement the changes in the church as a result of the Second Vatican Council reforms.